Felixity/Homework/README.md

 # Project 1 - Homework

 Homework is an app that allows teachers to browse homework assignments and submissions.
 It's using the Edmodo APIs.
-For demo purposes of pagination feature, dummy data was added to the JSON array.
+For demo purposes of pagination feature, dummy data was added to the API's response.

 ## User Stories